udodavid/cse210-hw/Abstraction-hw.md

 One of the key benefits of abstraction is that it helps manage complexity by breaking down a system into smaller, more manageable parts.
 This makes it easier to understand and work with large codebases.

 In the Journal Program, abstraction is used to create the JournalEntry and Journal classes.
-The JournalEntry class abstracts the concept of a journal entry, encapsulating the prompt, response, and date.
+The JournalEntry class abstracts the concept of a journal entry, enclosing the prompt, response, and date.
 The Journal class abstracts the concept of a journal, providing methods to add entries, display entries, save the journal to a file, and load the journal from a file.

 Example of abstraction from my Journal Program: